Teriks/LibLSLCC/README.md

-#Building LibLSLCC on *Nix Platforms with xbuild/monodevelop
+#Building LibLSLCC on *Nix Platforms with monodevelop

 Use **LibLSLCC-NoEditor.sln** when building for Mono with monodevelop or xbuild.